 This number dropped drastically in 2020 to 1.8 billion, but now with travel back, we should be approaching pre-pandemic numbers again.

-The best Canadian airline stocks are a select group of potential investments that Canadian investors should look into.
+The best Canadian airline stocks are an intriguing investment that investors can look into.

 Best Canadian Airline Stocks

 Up until 1988, Air Canada was a crown corporation in Canada – a state-owned enterprise.
 It was privatized and rose to become the dominant airline in the country.

 It suffered bankruptcy in 2003 but then reorganized and retained/regained its position as the top dog in the industry.
 It dominates both the international and national market share, though, in domestic air travel, Westjet (owned by Onex) is a close second.

 The airline wanted to strengthen this dominance by acquiring another major airline, but the plans got derailed due to the pandemic and some regulatory challenges.